wp-plugins/my-calendar/readme.txt

 * Refactor options storage
 * Import from RSS/iCal

+= 2.3.16 =

+* Bug fix: Upcoming events did not show for logged-in users if site did not have private categories defined.
+* Cleared a PHP notice.

 = 2.3.15 =

 * Bug fix: Controlled locations not input correctly from Add Event form